readthedocs/ethicalads.io/content/pages/jobs/account-manager-part-time.md

 Read the Docs is a large [open source project](https://github.com/readthedocs/readthedocs.org) providing documentation building and hosting.
 You can think of it a continuous integration for docs.
-We do around 500 million pageviews each year.
+We do around 500 million pageviews each year across hundreds of thousands of projects.
-We are a small team,
-but **this role will have a large impact of millions of users.**
-Our codebase is almost entirely open source, and we feel strongly about supporting the community while sustaining the project in an ethical manner.

-We have two primary products:

-* A free hosting service for open source projects, funded via ethical ads: https://readthedocs.org
-* A paid hosting service for companies, funded via subscriptions: https://readthedocs.com
+Our ad serving is also [open source](https://github.com/readthedocs/ethical-ad-server) and powers tens of millions of paid ad impressions every month without tracking users around the web.
+Open source maintainers and other developer projects earn over ten thousand dollars a month serving ethical ads.
+Serving ads on Read the Docs itself is also the largest single source of revenue for our company.

 This role specifically is to help manage advertising relationships.
-Our ad serving infrastructure is another [open source project](https://github.com/readthedocs/ethical-ad-server) that powers tens of millions of paid ad impressions every month.
+Our primary mission is help sustain open source and deal with our publishers and advertisers in an ethical manner.

 About the job